GAHT Prescribing

 1. Current alcohol and drug abuse are considered absolute contraindications for GAHT.
 How would you assess a patient for substance abuse?

 2. Uncontrolled diabetes and hypertension are considered absolute contraindications for GAHT.
-What patient education should be done to ensure a patient is compliant with any treatments involving preexisting chronic health conditions?
+What patient education should be done to ensure patients comply with any treatments involving preexisting chronic health conditions?

 3. Patients with known noncompliance regarding previous medical therapies are considered an absolute contraindication to GAHT.
 What additional nursing measures could you take to encourage/improve patient compliance?